usnpeepoo/cmss13-design-docs/xeno/shields.md

 Buff abilities to be limited to praetorians, carriers (shaman), the queen, drone (gardener), and potentially other castes that already have buff abilities.
 Shaman carrier and Warden prae **must** recieve new buff abilities or offensive abilities to compensate for their loss of shields.

+Buff abilities that can be used at a range, are expected to be weaker than melee range ones.
+Ones with a channel can be stronger.
+Ones that can be used through overwatch should be made weaker when used in this state or limited to the queen.

 Castes that have buff abilities that only buff themselves are not to recieve buff abilities that can buff other xenos.

 Shields, or buffs like them, exist to give xenos more durability and strength - basically to increase their survivability not in the form of a simple heal.
 It should be clear to players when this xeno is more durable, and should also not persist off the frontline or majorly interfere with how you fight a specific caste when they are applied.